fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/feature-rollout/base.md

 <!-- vale off -->

-<a id="load-shaper"></a>
+<a id="load-regulator"></a>

 <ParameterDescription
-    name='load_shaper'
+    name='load_regulator'
-    description='Default configuration for flow regulator that can be updated at the runtime without shutting down the policy.' type='Object (aperture.spec.v1.FlowRegulatorDynamicConfig)'
+    description='Default configuration for load regulator that can be updated at the runtime without shutting down the policy.' type='Object (aperture.spec.v1.LoadRegulatorDynamicConfig)'
-    reference='../../../spec#flow-regulator-dynamic-config'
+    reference='../../../spec#load-regulator-dynamic-config'
     value='"__REQUIRED_FIELD__"'
 />